 Katie works most frequently with LGBTQIA+ folks, those in open relationships (non-monogamy, polyamory, etc.), and specializes in therapy related to BDSM, kink, and fetish navigation and sex work.
 Her published research on sex worker affirmative therapy and the minority stress of sex work can be viewed here.

-She is the former Vice President of the Sex Workers Outreach Project - USA, is a certified Gottman Level 1 Relationship Therapist, and has extensive experience and advanced training on treating out of control sexual behavior - sometimes called sex addiction or porn addiction.
+She is the former Vice President of the Sex Workers Outreach Project - USA and has extensive experience and advanced training on treating out of control sexual behavior - sometimes called sex addiction or porn addiction.

 Katie has special interest and expertise in working with secular populations including atheists, agnostics, and other non-believers - she is an active member of the Secular Therapy Project.